 Brown-Forman is best-known internationally as the maker of that quintessential spirit of the American South, Jack Daniel's.
 Its portfolio also includes Finlandia vodka, El Jimador tequila and other spirits, as well as California's super-premium Sonoma-Cutrer wines.
 Until 2016 it was also the home of another Southern class, Southern Comfort.
 For many years the family-controlled group also operated another division marketing fine china, crystal and other luxury goods.
 It took the decision in 2005 to focus on the drinks business, and sold off all its china and dinnerware brands.
 It has an international distribution partnership in some countries with Bacardi.
+Its comparatively small size, and the global appeal of its lead brand, makes Brown-Forman a likely eventual target for a larger buyer, but only if the price is generous enough to sway its controlling shareholders, the Brown family.

 Which agencies handle advertising for Brown-Forman?
 Find out more from Adbrands Account Assignments